I Got a Woman: Cover versions, references and samples

-Other versions that have made the pop or R&B charts in the US are those by Jimmy McGriff from his album I've Got a Woman (#20 pop, #5 R&B, 1962), Freddie Scott from his album Freddie Scott Sings (#48 pop, 1963), and Ricky Nelson from his album For Your Sweet Love (#49 pop, 1963).
+Other versions that have made the pop or R&B charts in the US are those by Jimmy McGriff from his album I've Got a Woman (No. 20 pop, No. 5 R&B, 1962), Freddie Scott from his album Freddie Scott Sings (No. 48 pop, 1963), and Ricky Nelson from his album For Your Sweet Love (No. 49 pop, 1963).

-Johnny Cash & June Carter Cash covered the song on their duet album Carryin' On with Johnny Cash & June Carter in 1967.
-And again, in 1968 on Cash's infamous prison concert album At Folsom Prison.
+Johnny Cash & June Carter Cash covered the song on their duet album Carryin' On with Johnny Cash & June Carter in 1967, and again in 1968 on Cash's infamous prison concert album At Folsom Prison.

 The rock band Dire Straits mention the song in their song "Walk of Life", from their 1985 album Brothers in Arms at 2:44.

 Kanye West's song "Gold Digger" from his 2005 album Late Registration contains samples of "I Got a Woman"; one particular line is repeated throughout the song in the background.
 An interpolation by Jamie Foxx, who portrayed Charles in the 2004 biopic Ray, of "I Got a Woman" serves as the introduction to "Gold Digger".

 The John Mayer Trio covered the song in their 2005 live album Try!.